 Going to our appointments always felt like a visit and we really appreciated how humanizing they made my pregnancy and birth experience.
 The midwives assisted me in having a natural birth and made my husband and I feel confident that, God forbid, if anything went wrong they would use interventions they deemed necessary.
 When I was in labor we felt like I was in such great hands and, although we planned to have a water birth at Morristown hospital, we wound up having a surprise home birth since our daughter came so quickly!
 With the big switch in birth plans the midwives kept us calm and peaceful in what could have been a stressful situation.
 We not once felt like my baby or I were at risk.

-Lisa, Roxie, and Cindy really educated me on making healthy decisions during my pregnancy to best prepare for bringing our baby into the world peacefully and naturally.
+The midwives really educated me on making healthy decisions during my pregnancy to best prepare for bringing our baby into the world peacefully and naturally.
 The midwives focus on diet and exercise during pregnancy and even offer prenatal yoga and fitness classes that I loved taking.
 It was helpful to meet other first time mommies in the area and I truly believe that the classes helped my labor and delivery go more smoothly.
 The midwives also have a Mother’s Group where the topics range from cloth diapering and baby carriers to infant massage to cookie exchanges!
 Again, the group is great for meeting other moms and I found the topics really helpful.
 Regarding preparation for birth, they have childbirth classes and a breast feeding class that were all very educational and extremely useful when the big day arrived!
 Even after the birth of our daughter, I took advantage of postpartum classes, mom/baby exercise classes, and an Ina May Gaskin movie night.
-These opportunities are what I love most of all about my experience with Hackettstown Midwives.
+These opportunities are what I love most of all about my experience with the Midwives of NJ.
 I value the sense of community that they render through these unique classes and groups.

-We are thrilled with the care we received from the Hackettstown Midwives and recommend this practice to anyone who is looking for a natural approach to pregnancy and birth.
+We are thrilled with the care we received and recommend this practice to anyone who is looking for a natural approach to pregnancy and birth.
 They truly supported and educated us in our journey of achieving a healthy pregnancy, and, ultimately, welcoming our precious daughter into our lives!